5 Great Movies With Mustangs

-To celebrate the look and longevity of one of cinema’s most iconic vehicles, we’re counting down our favourite movie Mustangs.
+To celebrate the look and longevity of one of cinema’s most iconic vehicles, we’re counting down our favourite movies with Mustangs.

 Few cars can boast the legendary status of Steve McQueen’s iconic ’68 Mustang GT Fastback in the award-winning movie Bullitt.
-Just in time for the film’s 50th anniversary, Ford will be premiering the limited-edition 2019 Mustang Bullitt—with features inspired by the original car, including the Dark Highland Green exterior, dark grille and signature fuel cap.
+To celebrate the film’s 50th anniversary back in 2018, Ford will premiered a limited-edition 2019 Mustang Bullitt—with features inspired by the original car, including the Dark Highland Green exterior, dark grille and signature fuel cap.

 The third installment of the Fast & Furious franchise introduced a whole new generation of auto enthusiasts to the magic of the Ford Mustang.
 In the climactic scene of this 2006 film, street racer Sean Boswell (Lucas Black) and his friends rebuild a 1967 Ford Mustang using salvaged and spare parts.

 Can you guess which film in the Furious franchise made our list of the best action movies on Netflix Canada?

 The Princess Diaries (2001)

 You wouldn’t think a film about a San Francisco teenager (Anne Hathaway) who finds out she’s actually a princess could double as a love letter to Ford Mustangs, but The Princess Diaries does just that.
 When the Queen of the fictional Kingdom of Genovia (Julie Andrews) rides the 1966 Ford Mustang for the first time, it’s a match made in car heaven.

 Find out the most popular car the year your were born.

 Charlie’s Angels (1976)